Gustav Dannreuther: Music career

-Dannreuther died of pneumonia in his New York City home on December 20, 1923.
+Dannreuther died of pneumonia in his New York City home on December 19, 1923.
 He left his "library of chamber music" to Vassar.

-Family and final years
+Family and Descendants

-Dannreuther and Nellie owned a home in Lanesborough, Massachusetts where they spent their summers.
+Dannreuther and Nellie owned a home in Lanesborough, Massachusetts, where they spent their summers.
 The North Adams Transcript reported that Gustav was repeatedly woken by a cowbell but was refused when he asked the owner if it was possible to put quieter bells on the cattle.
 It is said that the owner put bigger, louder bells on the cows instead.
 Not long after, the couple stumbled upon the nearby town of Lee, where they eventually settled, though it is unknown if the incident with their neighbor in Lanesborough influenced the decision to move.
 They purchased a 12-acre estate and farm on West Park Street with a view of the October Mountain State Forest.
 Dannreuther became an avid hiker and had climbed Mount Greylock 17 times by 1909, potentially making him eligible to join the Appalachian Mountain Club.
 Nellie eventually settled in Lee full-time and commuted to the city for her weekly classes, while Gustav stayed primarily in the city and visited Lee when he could.

-Nellie (1858—1942) was a musician and pianist in her own right, often accompanying the Dannreuther Quartet, and briefly an instructor at Wells College in Ithaca.
+Nellie (1858–1942) was a musician and pianist in her own right, often accompanying the Dannreuther Quartet, and briefly an instructor at Wells College in Ithaca.
 Her father Martin Taylor was a bookseller.
-Gustav and Nellie had three children: Dr. Walter Taylor (1885—1960), Martin Taylor (1889—1973), and Gustav Jr. (1891—?).
+Gustav and Nellie had three children: Dr. Walter Taylor (1885–1960), Martin Taylor (1889–1973), and Gustav Jr. (1891–?).
 Walter was a gynecological doctor and surgeon and married Anna R. Tower in 1911.
 Anna died in 1966 in their Park Avenue apartment, two blocks from Central Park.
-Martin married Alice Evans in Des Moines, Iowa in 1917.
+Martin married Alice Evans in Des Moines, Iowa, in 1917.
 Gustav Jr.'s wife Lena "Betty" Armstrong, a descendant of John Armstrong, died in 1938.

 Nellie and Gustav had two granddaughters: Martin's daughter Susan (c.
-1921—2020), a music teacher; and Gustav Jr.'s daughter Helen Louise.
+1921–2020), a music teacher; and Gustav Jr.'s daughter Helen Louise.
 Louise had one son, Edward "Ned" Livingston Coster III.
 Dannreuther had four nephews (John Scheibly, and Hubert Edward, Tristan, and Wolfram Dannreuther) and four nieces (Julia Thonnsen, Adele Gier, and Elsie Shriefer, and Isolde Dannreuther).